Cluster Feeding: What It Is, Why It Happens, and How to Get Through It

 Should I let my baby cluster feed on both sides?

 Yes.
 Offer whichever side feels fuller, and switch if the baby unlatches and still seems hungry.
-Don't worry about "emptying" one side before switching — during cluster feeding the priority is the signal, not a strict pattern.
+Don't worry about "emptying" one side before switching — during cluster feeding the priority is the demand signal, not a strict left-right pattern.

 Why does cluster feeding happen in the evening?

-Last updated: April 20, 2026
+Published: April 20, 2026